Preconception Optimization

 Insulin Pumps

 There are a variety of insulin pumps available for use in pregnancy.
 These reduce the burden of your work in having to manage frequent injections with increasing doses as pregnancy advances.
+These are now approved for use for those with Type 2 Diabetes.